lauragift21/nuxt-workshop/README.md

 ## A Look at Nuxt Directory Structure

-The default Nuxt application structure is made up of different files and directories in itself which can be used for building small or large scale application.
-The way the directory is setup can always be changed to fit your project needs.
+The default Nuxt application structure is made up of different files and directories in itself which can be used in building small or large scale applications.
+The way the directory is setup can always be modified to fit your project needs.

+This is a structure tree of a Nuxt directory:

 ```bash
 .